Port of Morrow: History

 In 1958, Morrow County residents approved the creation of a port district by general election.
-A $500 loan was the humble beginning to what has become the second largest port in Oregon.

 The first several years were spent establishing goals, objectives, policies, and organizing the Port.
 Beginning in 1963, the Port started acquiring industrial and harbor land, working with U.S. Corps of Engineers, local landowners, and the State of Oregon.
-The members of the first Port Commission were George Weise from Boardman (chairman), Dewey West from Boardman, Garland Swanson from Ione, Al Lamb from Heppner, and Warren McCoy from Irrigon.

 In the late 1960s, the first Port tenants began to arrive.
 A food processing industrial park was created in 1973 and was home to the Docken Bean Plant, Morrow County Produce Co., Desert Magic, and Gourmet Foods.

 In 1981, the Kinzua Corporation and Longview Fiber constructed a dock for a wood chip reload facility.
 Sung Kiong Farms (SK Farms) built the grain terminal in 1983 to ship corn from Oregon and the Midwest to Pacific Rim countries.
 Also in 1983, a new freeway interchange was created to alleviate heavy traffic in Boardman, particularly during the potato harvest season.
 The new interchange provided easy access to the Boardman Industrial Park.
 In the mid 1980s, container activity began.
 The Tidewater Terminal is the largest container terminal upriver of the Port of Portland.

 The Port of Morrow has seen steady growth since the 1980s and industry within the Port is diverse.
 The PGE Coyote Springs/Avista cogeneration power plant provides efficient electricity and steam to Port businesses.
 In addition to food processing, the Port is home to agricultural industries, data centers, shipping companies, warehouse facilities, and energy businesses.
 Corporations who call the Port of Morrow home include Lamb-Weston, Boardman Foods, Tillamook Cheese, Cascade Specialties, Inc. (Farm Fresh/Jain), Tidewater, Barenbrug USA, Oregon Hay Company, Boardman Chip Company, Morrow County Grain Growers, Port of Morrow Warehouse, LTI, Inc., American Rock, Cadman Sand and Gravel, Zeachem, and Pacific Ethanol.

-In 2022, the Oregon Department of Environmental Quality fined the Port of Morrow over $2.1 million dollars, the second largest fine ever the Department of Environmental Quality has ever levied.
+In 2022, the Oregon Department of Environmental Quality (DEQ) fined the Port of Morrow over $2.1 million dollars, the second largest fine ever the Department of Environmental Quality has ever levied.
 The civil penalty notice shows the port failed to comply with the conditions of its wastewater permit intended to protect groundwater from nitrate contamination.
 Morrow County has declared a local state of emergency as a result of nitrogen-rich wastewater being over-applied onto agricultural fields.

+In 2024, the Oregon Department of Environmental Quality (DEQ) fined the Port of Morrow $727,000 for 800 violations and again in 2025 for $11,700 for 6 violations.
+According to the DEQ, the Port of Morrow has violated the land application limits in its wastewater permit over 2,000 times between 2015 and 2025.